Stephen-Gates/data-package-examples/sdp-geo-countries/README.md

 The provenance of this data is unknown.

-An implementation of the simple vector data proposal made in [Spatial Data Package Investigation](https://research.okfn.org/spatial-data-package-investigation/#line-and-polygon-) with  [`spatial-profile`](https://discuss.okfn.org/t/geo-data-package/6143/26?u=stephen) applied at the resource level.

 ## License

 In the absence of any known provenance, the data is licensed under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).